-This is basically the way the Synchronizer has been running for the last years.
+This is basically the way the Synchronizer has been running for many years.
 Meaning, there is a dedicated domain user, the SyncUser, who is given Impersonation or Delegation rights.

 For all the preparation and installation articles please see the sections Prepare and Install

 Microsoft will decommission Basic Authentication for EWS.
-These plans apply only to the cloud-based Office 365/Exchange Online products; there are no changes to EWS capabilities of on-premises Exchange products , more info
+These plans apply only to the cloud-based Microsoft 365/Exchange Online products; there are no changes to EWS capabilities of on-premises Exchange products , more info

-Because the Synchronizer uses EWS we have now created a new version which supports the latest OAuth authentication and authorization techniques.
+The Synchronizer uses EWS and now supports the latest OAuth authentication and authorization techniques.

-In fact, the new Synchronizer can be used (untill further notice) in two different authentication modes.
-Both in the Basic authentication mode and the new Oauth mode.
+In fact, the current version can be used (until October 1, 2022) in two different authentication modes.
+Both in the Basic authentication mode and the new OAuth mode.
 Let's explain:

 - For On-Premise Exchange customers nothing will change, you can still use the Synchronizer the way you are used to.
 Install the latest version to get the latest features and fixes.

-- For O365/Exchange Online customers the new OAuth will eventually need to be used.
-This means that the linked users will need to be re-linked with the new Office 365 Token Authentication Manager.
+- For M365/Exchange Online customers the new OAuth will eventually need to be used.
+This means that the linked users will need to be re-linked with the new Microsoft 365 Token Authentication Manager.
 See this article

-Oauth and the Office 365 Token Authentication Manager
+OAuth and the Microsoft 365 Token Authentication Manager

-In the new version of the Synchronizer we use the Office 365 Token Authentication Manager to let the users themselves authorize the Synchronizer to their Calendar.
+In the new version of the Synchronizer we use the Microsoft 365 Token Authentication Manager to let the users themselves authorize the Synchronizer to their Calendar.

-How the Office 365 Token Authentication Manager works is described in this article.
+How the Microsoft 365 Token Authentication Manager works is described in this article.